shidarin/robospin_ngpc/README.md

 Introduction
 ------------

-A robospin fork customized for Neo Geo Pocket and Pocket Color games.
+[Attract-Mode](http://attractmode.org/about.html) emulator layout based on the classic robospin theme.
+Customized for Neo Geo Pocket and Pocket Color games.
 Classic wheel design showcases snaps or videos in the Pocket's screen, as well as showing flyer and cart art.